 Even in your native language, you probably have to ask people for clarification or to repeat themselves.
-You won’t offend anyone.
-Just take it slow, one sentence at a time.
+You won’t offend anyone if you do the same in a foreign language.
+Memorise these expressions and just take it slow, one sentence at a time.

 - #21 Eigo te iu no wa… (英語ていうのは) – And in English, that’s…?

 - #22 Wakarimasen (わかりません) – I don’t understand

 - #23 Shirimasen (知りません) – I don’t know

 - #25 Motto yukkuri kudasai (もっとゆっくり下さい) – Please go a little slower